Education Siding

 Higher Cost and Limited Design Flexibility

 Installation is expensive and labor-intensive.
 Brick or stone veneer doesn’t offer as much design flexibility as other materials and may not suit more modern coastal home designs.
+It’s also worth noting that in flood-prone coastal zones, the waterproof membrane behind the veneer is the most important component: improper installation leaves the underlying structure vulnerable even with brick on the exterior.

 Composite/Engineered Wood Siding: Best Wood Alternative